tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ~~~~

 client_version
-: Same as for TLS 1.3
+: Same as for TLS 1.3.
+[TBD: Decide about the version number.]

 random
 : Same as for TLS 1.3